Sergej Khackimullin - Fotolia

 Cisco earlier this year released its Network Assurance Engine, a new network analytics tool designed to provide customers with the intelligence they need to find and fix network performance problems.
 The software creates a map of an Application Centric Infrastructure fabric and, among other benefits, lets operators verify network behavior and determine whether it follows established policies.

 In a Q&A, Sundar Iyer discusses Cisco's plans for the next generation of Network Assurance Engine.
-Iyer is a distinguished engineer with Cisco's data center switching business unit, as well as a co-founder of Candid Systems, whose technology was used in the development of the Assurance Engine.
+Iyer is a distinguished engineer with Cisco's data center switching business unit, as well as a co-founder of Candid Systems, whose technology was used in the development of the Network Assurance Engine.

 Cisco has been working on the network verification technology that eventually became the Network Assurance Engine for quite some time.
 What was the early rationale for developing such a tool?